zhangjames22/portfolio/README.md

-# Hi, I’m James 👋
+# Whattup, I’m James
-Junior at Vanderbilt University | Quantitative Finance • Machine Learning • Applied Econometrics
+Junior at Vanderbilt University | Quantitative Finance • Machine Learning

 This GitHub is a curated portfolio of my work in **quantitative trading, machine learning, and research-grade data analysis**.
-My focus is on building **end-to-end systems**: from data ingestion and modeling → signal construction → backtesting and evaluation.
+I focus on building **end-to-end systems**: from data ingestion and modeling → signal construction → backtesting and evaluation.

-> I care about clean methodology, reproducible research, and production-minded engineering — not just notebooks that “look cool.”
+> I care about clean methodology, reproducible research, and production-minded engineering.
+> Less about notebooks that “look cool,” more about work that actually holds up.

 ---